jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 There are many ways to approach the problem of recommending locations for expansion.
 Certainly there are professional consultant teams with the sole responsibility of doing this type of analysis for corporate expansion.
 We chose an approach that made sense to us given the data available.
 We feel confident that there are some valid results which can be drawn from our decisions.
 But we are also aware that there may be certain aspects and variables which we didn't consider or things that we did include that we shouldn't have.

-These are the some of the big questions which facethe Data Scientist.
+These are the some of the big questions which face the Data Scientist.
 To be able to see the various angles, understand the relationships, consider the implications of their decisions.
 They need to be able to support and defend their approach.
 They need to create a method which can be tweaked, tuned and reproduced.

 These are the struggles.
 These are a few of the driving forces behind my interest in becoming a productive member of the Data Science community.